 San Blas Adventures Review: Overall Recommendation

 Whether you take San Blas Adventures from Colombia to Panama or Panama to Colombia you are guaranteed to have the experience of a life-time.
 Exploring the Kuna Yala archipelago’s on a tiny boat, against raging sea, interacting with an unfamiliar indigenous culture and sleeping in hammocks on palm-tree lined islands.
-Nothing mundane about that and certainly not an experience you could have on a simple San Blas day tour from Panama City.
-For this I would recommend going with San Blas Adventures on this remote crossing, but with the caveat that at the moment that there are no other companies offering it and if there was any competition I expect that they would have to seriously reconsider what they offer.
+Nothing mundane about that and certainly not an experience you could have on a simple San Blas day tour from Panama City (And if you don’t need to do a round trip trip then this would be perfect to get to the San Blas islands from panama city).
+Overall – I would recommend going with San Blas Adventures on this remote crossing, but with the caveat that at the moment that there are no other companies offering it and if there was any competition I expect that they would have to seriously reconsider what they offer.

 From the price point, $450 USD + mandatory $30 USD jeep + water/drinks – lets says $520 USD for 3 night adventure – it’s a tough pill to swallow and could easily be made a bit better by including water, including the pre-night in Sapzurro and make it 4 day adventure (since you have no choice but to arrive a day earlier), and by offering an additional night on the island for $30 USD as we were told would be the case if their was a weather delay.
 But ignoring the price and just focusing on the 3 days – they were incredible, well-organized, made the most use of time and filled it with meals I will dream of when I’m back to the menu del día of banana’s and rice.
 The islands are likely nothing you are likely to have seen before and truly are as amazing as you would hope, if not better.
 San Blas Adventures currently offer’s the best way to experience the San Blas archipelago in all it’s glory and is one of the most exciting ways you can cross from Colombia to Panama.
 Enjoy!